Read to Succeed

 Possibilities for Growth:

-How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?: 5
+How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?
+11

-How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?: 17
+How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?
+19

-How many eligible teachers in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?: 9
+How many eligible teachers in your school are beginning Volume 1 of LETRS this year?
+8

-Goal #1: Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2023 as determined by SC READY from ___51.2% to __48% in the spring of 2024
+Previous Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2024, as determined by SC READY, from 46% to 42% in the spring of 2025.

-Goal #1: Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2024 as determined by SC READY from _46_ % to __42__ % in the spring of 2025.
+Goal #1 (Third Grade Goal): Increase the percentage of third graders scoring Meets and Exceeds in the spring of 2025 as determined by SC READY from 34.3% to 37.3% in the spring of 2026.

 Goal #1 Action Steps:

-• Conduct PD sessions w/Reading coaches-Lit Tuesdays are aligned with ELA standards, Literacy Reflection Tool, and LETRS.
+- Conduct PD sessions with Reading coach-Lit Tuesdays are aligned with ELA standards, Literacy Reflection Tool, and LETRS.

-• Reading coaches and teachers will engage in coaching cycles (modeling, co-teaching, debriefing, and planning).
+- Reading coach and teachers will engage in coaching cycles (modeling, co-teaching, debriefing, and planning).

-• Creating cross-grade-level lab experiences where teachers are able to observe best practices and debrief to apply what was learned/observed.
+- Creating cross-grade-level lab experiences where teachers can observe best practices and debrief to apply what was learned/observed.

 Goal #2 Action Steps:

-• During grade level planning focus on supporting writing across curriculum - ELA/Social Studies with students.
+During grade-level planning, focus on supporting writing across the curriculum —including ELA, Social Studies, and Science — with students.

-• Intentional Walkthrough observations of reading and writing instruction w/specific and abundant feedback of instruction in all Prek-5th grade classrooms.
+Intentional Walk through observations of reading and writing instruction with specific and abundant feedback of instruction in all PreK-5th-grade classrooms.